OmniBlade/ccmix/README.md

 Specifies a folder to extract to, or the contents of which to make a .mix from.

+--game

+Can be td, ra, ts or ra2.
+Specifies which game the mix being operated on is for. td covers Sole Survivor as well as C&C and ra2 covers Yuri's Revenge.
+If not specified, ccmix defaults to td.

 --encrypt

 Used when creating a file, encrypts the header with blowfish.
-Key source is generated from rand().
+Key is partly generated from rand().
+Requires --game ra or later.

+--checksum

+Used to include a SHA1 checksum, when set, the game will use this to verify the mix file contents and refuse to load if it doesn't match.
+Requires --game ra or later.

 --lmd